-Course Code: COM2014 Version No. Course Title: International Accounting Type of Course: Core, Theory Only Course 1.0 L- T- P- C 3 0 0 3 Course Pre-requisites Basic Communication General Knowledge of Accou Knowledge about Business W Anti-requisites Course Description NIL This course is intended to provide basic knowledge about the international accounting and equip the student with various concepts international accounting addresses complexity, volume, and financial reporting differences, financial reporting in different countries, Special issues in international accounting, Introduction to Foreign Currency Translation and an overview of IFRS.
+Course Code: COM2014 Version No. Course Title: International Accounting Type of Course: Core, Theory Only Course 1.0 L- T- P- C 3 0 0 3 Course Pre-requisites Basic Communication General Knowledge of Accounts Knowledge about Business World.
+Anti-requisites Course Description NIL This course is intended to provide basic knowledge about the international accounting and equip the student with various concepts international accounting addresses complexity, volume, and financial reporting differences, financial reporting in different countries, Special issues in international accounting, Introduction to Foreign Currency Translation and an overview of IFRS.
 The course enables the students to maintain the books of accounts in various forms of business firms leading to the preparation of financial statements.
-Course Out Comes differences.
-[Understand] CO 2: Explain the various countries tax systems etc. [Understand] CO 3: Identify the Special issues in interpretation. shall be able to: national accounting meaning and major inter- legal issues, accounting standards, consolid ternational accounting.
-[Understand] of Foreign Currency Translation.
-[Apply] unts,
+Course Out Comes At the end of the course, the student shall be able to: CO 1: Classify the meaning of international accounting meaning and major international differences.
+[Understand] CO 2: Explain the various countries legal issues, accounting standards, consolidation of accounts, tax systems etc. [Understand] CO 3: Identify the Special issues in international accounting.
+[Understand] CO 4: Demonstrate the Introduction of Foreign Currency Translation.
+[Apply]

-CO 5: Determine the eth ical consider ations and judgments that underlie financial reporting d ecisions under IFRS, emphasizing the imp portance of tr ansparency, accuracy, and integrity.
-[Apply] Course objective prove the learner's EMPLOYABILITY SKILI nniques of Class Presentation and Case Study.
-S by using Course Content: 2 (22 ( 0 2 002 and the control of th Introduction to EXPLORE THE ROLE OF FRAMEWORK FOR PRESENTATION AND PREPARATION OF Module 1 ignment FINANCIAL STATEMENTS.
+CO 5: Determine the ethical considerations and judgments that underlie financial reporting decisions under IFRS, emphasizing the importance of transparency, accuracy, and integrity.
+[Apply] Course objective This course is designed to improve the learner's EMPLOYABILITY SKILLS by using EXPERIENTIAL LEARNING Techniques of Class Presentation and Case Study.
+Course Content: 2 (22 (0 2 002 and the control of th Introduction to EXPLORE THE ROLE OF FRAMEWORK FOR PRESENTATION AND PREPARATION OF Module 1 ignment FINANCIAL STATEMENTS.
 AND HIGHLIGHT DRIVERS POPULAR FOR ACCOUNTING ACROSS BOUNDARIES 12 Sessions rnational Accounting in the context of increasing co mplexity and volume of transaction ns - major international differe nces in fina ncial reporting and their classifications.
 Module 2 Financial Reporting in Major Economies e Study Cross-Border Taxation and Earnings Repatriation 8 Sessions Financial reporting in Reporting in Major Economies om, Austral Repatriation ia, France, Germany, Netherlands and Japan.
 (Mod Financial reporting in Reporting in Major Economies In United States, United Kingdong standards, consolidation, and Challenges in International Accounting and Financial om, Austral Repatriation ia, France, Germany, Netherlands and Japan.
 (Mod lule discusses 12 Sessions Financial reporting in legal issues, accounting Module 3 Reporting in Major Economies n United States, United Kingdoms standards, consolidation, as Challenges in International Accounting and Financial Reporting om, Austral nd tax syste e study Repatriation ia, France, Germany, Netherlands and Japan.
 (Moderns) Transfer Pricing Dilemma: XYZ Corporation, with subsidiaries in three countries, faces a lule discusses 12 Sessions